nicklockwood/FXForms/README.md

 Version 1.2 beta

+- Fields of type NSArray and NSOrderedSet can now be edited by adding, removing and sorting items
+- Added FXFormFieldTemplate for creating template values for NSArray and NSOrderedSet
 - Added FXFormFieldTypePhone field type
 - Added FXFormOptionSegmentsCell class
 - Added ability to register cell and controller classes based on field value class as well as type